P. Ballantine and Sons Brewing Company: Badenhausen era

 In 1933, after Prohibition was lifted, the Ballantine company was acquired by two brothers, Carl and Otto Badenhausen.
-The Badenhausens grew the brand through its most successful period of the 1940s and 1950s, primarily through clever advertising.
+During the 1940s and 1950s, the brand expanded its market presence, utilizing various advertising strategies.
 Ballantine Beer was the first television sponsor of the New York Yankees.
 It was during this period that the brand was elevated to the number three beer in the U.S. It was also during this period that the company grew into one of the largest privately held corporations in the United States.
 Ballantine Beer enjoyed a high level of success into the early 1960s, however, by the mid-sixties, the brand began losing popularity.
 In 1965 Carl Badenhausen sold the company but remained at the helm until his retirement in 1969.

-The decline
+Decline

 In the mid-1960s the company went into decline.
 It was losing market share to lighter lagers with less alcohol content.
 Despite advertising efforts to revive the company, the owners agreed to sell the brand, the company, and all their assets to the Falstaff Brewing Corporation in 1972.

 The new owners closed the original brewery in Newark, started brewing elsewhere, and did not strictly adhere to Ballantine's recipes.
 Falstaff was successfully sued for violating the terms of the sales contract.
 The general consensus is that, under the stewardship of Falstaff, the beers remained faithful for a time to their original flavor profile.
 But Falstaff was doing poorly financially and was sold to Pabst in 1985.
 At an unknown point during these changes, the original recipes were lost.

 Pabst continued to brew some of the Ballantine portfolios throughout the late 1980s and 1990s.
 They stopped brewing the IPA in 1996, and gradually all of the beers were discontinued with the exception of the flagship Ballantine XXX Ale.
 Throughout the 2000s and into the 2010s, Pabst continued to brew Ballantine's signature ale, but the recipe changed several times.
 The most notable changes are a markedly lower bitterness, lower alcohol content, fewer hops, and in general a much less assertive aromatic character.
 The use of distilled hop oil was discontinued until 2014 when Pabst Brewing Company relaunched a new version of Ballantine IPA.